 The premium photo paper photo book makes the shortlist as a yearbook option with up to 120 pages.
 The photo book is made with real photo paper, features flat-lying pages, a hard cover, as well as special adhesive binding.
 The high-quality photo paper will really show off your photos and their eye-catching colours.

-ifolor photo books are available in many various formats.
+ifolor photo books are available in many different formats.
 We recommend designing your yearbook in at least A4 format since you’re bound to have lots of photos from the previous year.

 It’s ideal to go ahead and start designing your photo book during the course of the year.
 If you take the time to sum up the previous four weeks once a month, you’ll be able to remember all the details.
 Another advantage is that you’ll be able to quickly and easily order your yearbook at the end of the year.

 You can use text to compliment your photos and short descriptions can help you remember special details about the photographs.
-Quotes, place names, dates, people’s names as well as anecdotes will make your yearbook complete.
-To segue into each new section of the photo book, you can use a thematic heading or perhaps the month.
+Quotations, place names, dates, people’s names, as well as anecdotes will make your yearbook complete.
+To segue into each new section of the photo book, you can use a thematic heading or perhaps the name of the month.

 Dynamics and Variety in Your Design

-Tip: Choose design elements that are fitting for each season or event.
-You can also adjust the backgrounds to flow with the colour and mood of your photos.
+Choose design elements that are fitting for each season or event.
+You can also adjust the backgrounds to better match the colour and mood of your photos.

 It’s a good idea to have another person go through your yearbook when you’re done designing it to check for typos and errors in the layout.
-Nothing is more annoying than finding typos and other errors after the fact when looking at the finished product.
+Nothing is more annoying than finding typos and other errors on the finished product.

 Inspiration for your photo books